Ronaksharma57/movieSearch-js/README.md

-## Movie Search App
+## Movie Search

-This is a simple movie search app that allows users to search for movies by name.
+This is a simple movie search web that allows users to search for movies by name.
 The app is built using HTML, CSS, and JavaScript.

 ### Getting Started